danieleteti/delphimvcframework/README.md

   [<<][     1][MainControllerU.TMyController.ProfilerSample1][ELAPSED: 00:00:00.3277806] [profiler]
   ```

-  To get more info check the "profiling" example
+  To get more info check the "profiling" example.

+  All profiler logs are generated with a log level `info`.
+If measured time is greater than `WarningThreshold` the log level is `warning`.

+  `WarningThreshold` is expressed in milliseconds and by default is equals to 1000.

 - New `Context` property named `ActionQualifiedName` which contains the currently executed action in the form `UnitName.ClassName.ActionName`.
 It is available where the `Context` property is available.
 Obviously is not available in the `OnBeforeRouting` middleware events.
 - Added ObjectPool and IntfObjectPool (and related unit tests).
 Thanks to our sponsor [Vivaticket S.p.A.](https://corporate.vivaticket.com)